wasim-abdalla/personal-site/content/about.md

 ---
-title: About Us
+title: About Me
-subtitle: This is a short page about us and our work.
+subtitle: This is a short page about me and my work.
-img_path: images/about.jpg
+img_path: "/images/hero-img.png"
+layout: page
 menu:
   main:
     name: About
     weight: 4
-layout: page

 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus vel venenatis augue.
-Suspendisse tincidunt, nibh eget sodales eleifend, lectus magna elementum lorem, ut bibendum tellus turpis quis risus.
-Vivamus sagittis enim est, et semper lectus hendrerit ut.
+**Wasim Abdalla** is a Software Engineer.
+After graduating from The University of Texas at Dallas with a degree in both Computer Science and International Politcal Economies, he worked for Facebook on the messenger team in NYC.

+He has completed software engineering internships at State Farm, Verizon, and Citi Group.

->The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman
+> The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman

-In sollicitudin imperdiet turpis quis accumsan.
-Pellentesque euismod turpis et nisi fermentum accumsan.
-Sed mollis vehicula augue sit amet accumsan.
-Nunc mollis, risus sed ullamcorper bibendum, odio est molestie tellus, venenatis rutrum mauris nibh at nibh.
-In a auctor leo, eu pretium ante.
-Quisque faucibus tincidunt fringilla.
-Donec tempor accumsan ante, in cursus metus tincidunt at.
-Proin sit amet ligula sed libero consequat consectetur eu tincidunt nulla.
+As a hobby, loves to play basketball (Go Lakers), code, and write this tech blog

-*Thank You for reading!*
+_Thank You for reading!_